Ma-Pe-Ma/Betting-Competition/ReadMe.md

 ### Betting
 The homepage of the site lists the future matches (with their date and odds).
 Each of them can be edited until the start of the match.
-No other player can see a user's bet until the match has started.
+No other player can see the user's bet until the match has started.

 ### Discussing
 At the bottom of the homepage a [remark42](https://github.com/umputun/remark42) chat plugin can be found which can be used to discuss the tournament.
 However it does not uses the site account, but it can be configured to be used with its own simple accounts (without any personal data) or it can be configured to be used with some widely used chat services (eg. Discus, Google, Facebook etc).